 Now the calibration session has been submitted to our engineers, who will evaluate your scans and determine which code-type best suits your printer-substrate combination.

-In the portal, under -> equipment -> calibration session history all the calibration session will show up with status submitted until our engineers performed the evaluation.
+In the portal, under -> equipment -> calibration session history all the calibration sessions will show up with status submitted until our engineers performed the evaluation.
 Please be patient as this may take a couple of days.
-(Reach out to email@example.com, should the calibration be required for an urgent client contract.)
+(Reach out to firstname.lastname@example.org, should the calibration be required for an urgent client contract.)

 Once our engineers evaluated your submitted scans and all okay they will approve the calibration. you will receive a notification email as soon as your calibration has been accepted and the status of the calibration session in portal is set to accepted.
-Your printing equipment is set to active, meaning it can now be used to print proper workorders.
+Your printing equipment is set to active, meaning it can now be used to print proper work orders.

-IMPORTANT It is important to note that any printer, can only print workorders for an already calibrated substrate!
+IMPORTANT It is important to note that any printer, can only print work orders for an already calibrated substrate!
 However, there is no limit as to how many different substrates can be calibrated for one printer.

 NOTE: General Proofsheet vs Substrate Specific Proofsheet

-The difference between a general proofsheet and a substrate specific proofsheet is that on the substrate specific proofsheet the name of the substrate is already written on the proofsheet and it may only be printed on that substrate.
-On the general proofsheet there is no substrate reference.
-It simply says: ANY.
+The difference between a general proofsheet and a substrate-specific proofsheet is that on the substrate-specific proofsheet the name of the substrate is already written on the proofsheet and it may only be printed on that substrate.
+On the general proofsheet, there is no substrate reference.
+It simply says ANY.